SVA-BFA-3D-Animation-and-VFX/FileManagement/README.md

 - Move to Applications and double-click to run.
 - Allow in System Settings > Privacy & Security if prompted.

-**GUI.exe Windows**: Download FolderSetupGUI.exe from GitHub or Google Drive.
+**GUI.exe Windows**: Download FolderSetupGUI.exe
 Double-click to run.
-Click “Run anyway” if prompted by Windows Defender.
+If Windows Defender flags it when you try to open the .exe, an exception needs to be added: Settings > Update & Security > Windows Security > Virus & Threat Protection > Manage Settings > Add an exclusion (select FolderSetupGUI.exe).

 **Functionality**
 - "Select Root Directory": Choose where to create the project folder.
 Works with USB drives, network servers, and local drives.